 Editor’s Note: This post has been updated on 3/30/2021 to reflect the rebrand of PlantBar to PlantHouse.
 The article below reflects images and commentary from their prior location.
 You’ll find the updated website and location at the bottom of the page.

-A mother-father-daughter trio are the minds behind the local plant store and terrarium workshop PlantBar.
+A mother-father-daughter trio are the minds behind the local plant store and terrarium workshop PlantBar (now PlantHouse).
 It has blossomed into more than the Ryan family imagined.
 22-year-old Bailey Ryan has set the vision for PlantBar, a place where all generations can come together and work on the same craft.

 A wave of greenery and a breath of fresh air hits you as you enter PlantBar.
 The spacious room is framed with shelves of plants stocked from the floor to the ceiling.
 In the center of the shop are numerous workbenches, where guests craft terrariums or air plants during rotating workshops.

 The community support has been the fuel for PlantBar’s success.
 Bailey told us more behind the business and shared exciting news about upcoming storefront expansions to new cities.

 The Ryan family started their business model online as Hinterland Trading Company.
 With natural business wit, Bailey knew there was a higher demand to bring a plant-based business into the market.
 Bailey explains, “I wanted to create an in-person experience, and I knew people wanted and needed that.”